 The Plenty Fruit for Haiti project will be aimed at families whose homes are located in villages around the Sadhana Forest Haiti training center.
 This allows Sadhana to clearly define and monitor the progress of this specific group of households and the trees donated for this project.
 They will also provide training on planting and caring for trees.

 Plenty Food has decided to continue the project in 2019 with another 2000 fruit trees.

-Plenty Food started this year (2017) the Plenty Fruit Forest Project with Sadhana Forest in Kenya.
+Plenty Food started in 2017 the Plenty Fruit Forest Project with Sadhana Forest in Kenya.
 Plenty Food, thanks to its donors, makes this project possible through financial support and advice.
 In this project, Sadhana Forest supports families near the Sadhana Forest with training and fruit trees.
 The goal is to support the local families by making them more self-sufficient and to create more green areas to these degraded lands.

-At the end of April 2017 the count stood at 87 fruit trees planted by 42 families spread over three villages.
-The families received training in groups or by personal guidance and several checkups.
+The families receive training in groups or by personal guidance and several checkups.

 Sadhana Forest is an initiative that has been running in Kenya since 2012 and has been successfully set up in India and Haiti.
 The mission of Sadhana Forest is to develop a food-producing and self-sustaining community in a forest built with permaculture and agroforestery methods in a previously degraded landscape.